storj/docs/app/(docs)/object-mount/linux/installation/page.md

 3. **Install & Activate** Object Mount.

-Once Object Mount is installed, proceed to the User Guide article: [](docId:JDK2ED8HGFmyaxk) to ensure you can access both public and private Object Storage buckets.
+_Once Object Mount is installed_, proceed to the User Guide article: [](docId:JDK2ED8HGFmyaxk) to ensure you can access both public and private Object Storage buckets.

 ## OS-Specific Installation Procedures

-Once you have your installation download link and your Object Mount license key, proceed to the installation instructions for your specific OS and preferred installation method:
+Equipped with your installation download link and your Object Mount license key, proceed to the installation instructions for your specific OS and preferred installation method:

 | **Scripted Installers**                 | **Installation Guide** |
 |-----------------------------------------|------------------------|